embracenothing/yplusplus/README.md

 Every weapon in the workouts also has spam and spray transfer activities using the legacy dots feature.

-Press X to change handedness.
+Use X key to change handedness.

 ## bots
 - workout 1: strafing one taps (usp, scout, deag, awp)